-North Carolina General Statutes 164-40(b) and 164-42.1(b) direct the North Carolina Sentencing and Policy Advisory Commission (NCSPAC) to prepare annual projections of the juvenile delinquent population and help assess North Carolina's long-term resource needs for juvenile dispositions.
+North Carolina General Statutes 164-40(b) and 164-42.1(b) direct the North Carolina Sentencing and Policy Advisory Commission to prepare annual projections of the juvenile delinquent population and help assess North Carolina's long-term resource needs for juvenile dispositions.
 The projections are prepared in conjunction with the North Carolina Department of Juvenile Justice and Delinquency Prevention (DJJDP).
+It is important to note that the juvenile justice system is largely policy-driven; therefore, any change in policy and/or practice with regard to the use of dispositional resources greatly influences the accuracy of the resource projections.

 The following analysis was completed in two parts.
-The first part is based on 7,321 FY 2007/08 juvenile delinquent dispositions (the new population) extracted from the North Carolina Juvenile Online Information Network (NC-JOIN), DJJDP's management information system.
-The second part of the analysis includes juveniles who resided in a Youth Development Center (YDC) on July 1, 2008 - the beginning of the projection period.
+The first part is based on 7,369 FY 2008/09 juvenile delinquent dispositions (the new population) extracted from the North Carolina Juvenile Online Information Network (NC-JOIN), DJJDP's management information system.
+The second part of the analysis includes juveniles who resided in a Youth Development Center (YDC) on July 1, 2009 - the beginning of the projection period.
 This is called the "stock" population.
 The projections take into account the decline of the resident "stock" population and the buildup of the new YDC population (new adjudicated delinquent dispositions, probation revocations, and post-release supervision revocations).
 The Juvenile Disposition Chart forms the basis of the projections (see Table 1).